Inedo/upack/README.md

 Verifies that a specified package hash matches the hash stored in a ProGet Universal feed.

-    upack verify «package» «source» [--user=«user»]
+    upack verify «package» «source» [--user=«authentication»]

  - **`package`** - Path of a valid .upack file.
  - **`source`** - URL of a upack API endpoint.
- - `user` - User name and password to use for servers that require authentication.
-Example: username:password
+ - `user` - Credentials to use for servers that require authentication.
+This can be either `«username»:«password»` or `api:«api-key»`

 ### hash